faster-cpython/benchmarking-public/results/bm-20230427-3.12.0a4-d595911/bm-20230427-linux-x86_64-mdboom-nogil_d595911-3.12.0a4-d595911-vs-3.10.4.md

 | Geometric mean           | (ref)                                                  | 1.21x faster                                                   |

 Benchmark hidden because not significant (3): comprehensions, sympy_str, bench_mp_pool
-Ignored benchmarks (14) of /home/runner/work/benchmarking/benchmarking/results/bm-20220323-3.10.4-9d38120/bm-20220323-linux-x86_64-python-v3.10.4-3.10.4-9d38120.json: aiohttp, coverage, dask, django_template, djangocms, docutils, dulwich_log, flaskblogging, gunicorn, pylint, sqlalchemy_declarative, sqlalchemy_imperative, thrift, tornado_http
+Ignored benchmarks (14) of results/bm-20220323-3.10.4-9d38120/bm-20220323-linux-x86_64-python-v3.10.4-3.10.4-9d38120.json: aiohttp, coverage, dask, django_template, djangocms, docutils, dulwich_log, flaskblogging, gunicorn, pylint, sqlalchemy_declarative, sqlalchemy_imperative, thrift, tornado_http

+# HPT report

+- Reliability score: 100.00% likely to be faster
+- 90% likely to have a speedup of 1.18x
+- 95% likely to have a speedup of 1.17x
+- 99% likely to have a speedup of 1.15x